Wearable Sensors Help Detect ‘Common Colds,’ Even Lyme Disease In New Study

 — Mosquito Shield SSMA (@MosquitoShield3) January 5, 2017

-Science Daily describes how a recent study, which was conducted by researchers at Stanford University, showed that “smart watches,” along with “other personal biosensor devices,” may be able to help detect the tick-borne Lyme disease.
+Science Daily describes how a recent study, which was conducted by researchers at Stanford University, showed that smart watches, along with other personal biosensor devices, may be able to help detect the tick-borne Lyme disease.
 Over the course of up to two years, the study looked at 60 individuals, some of whom wore up to eight devices, according to KQED Science.
 The wearable devices collected a wide-ranging amount of information from the participants.

 “[The devices] measure heart rate, blood oxygen, skin temperature, sleep, calories expended, exercise and even exposure to radiation.
 That’s paired with occasional laboratory tests to measure blood chemistry and some genetic information.”